-The period of the program for the summer of 2015 is from May 26th to July 31st.
+The period of the program for the summer of 2016 is from May 31 st to August 5th, inclusive.
 It is expected that students will normally be working here at Penn State throughout this time.
 If these dates conflict with your school’s academic schedule please let us know on your application form.
 It may be possible to arrange alternative dates in some cases.

 Students will receive a stipend of $5,000 for the summer for the NSF funded Interdisciplinary Materials Physics and MRSEC REU Programs.
-Housing will be paid for for NSF funded students.
+Housing on campus will be paid for for NSF funded students.

 Students of Penn State’s Physics Department will receive a salary determined by the department.
 Currently this salary is $4000.
 Housing is not included for Penn State Physics Students.